MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 	```

 	The Mobile Center SDK uses a modular approach, where you just add the modules for Mobile Center services that you want to use. **mobile-center-analytics** and
-	**mobile-center-crashes** make sense to add to almost every app, as they provide value with no additional setup required.
-The **mobile-center** module provides general
+	**mobile-center-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **mobile-center** provides general
 	purpose Mobile Center [APIs](../other-apis/react-native.md), useful for multiple services.

 2. Link the plugins to the React Native app by using the react-native link command.